 On this page, you will find information about expanded access for investigational drugs and biologics.

-Talk with your healthcare provider to see if using an investigational drug (including biologics) for your treatment is right for you.
-Be sure to consider how much is known about the investigational medical product, the severity of your condition, and the likelihood that the therapy will be effective.
+Talk with your healthcare provider to see if using an investigational treatment is right for you.
+Be sure to consider how much is known about the investigational medical product, the severity of your condition, the availability of other therapies, and the likelihood that the therapy will be effective.
 You and your healthcare provider should consider the kind of illness you have, the stage of disease, and other conditions you may be experiencing, among other factors.

 If your healthcare is managed by anyone other than a physician you will need to find a licensed physician who is willing to: